WeblateOrg/weblate/docs/admin/access.rst

   :ref:`unrestricted components <component-restricted>`.

-- The restrictions imposed by a group's :guilabel:`Languages` are applied later, when the access to perform certain action is enabled, and it only affects just some translation-related permissions.
+- The restrictions imposed by a group's :guilabel:`Languages` are applied later, when the access to perform certain action is verified, and it only affects just some translation-related permissions.

 .. hint::